tigerabrodi/Zod-from-scratch/README.md

 Building Zod from scratch to learn how it works under the hood.

-Started as a conversation with a friend to wait wtf how does it actually work? :joy:
+I started because I love using Zod and got curious about how it works.

-Doing it with TDD. :smile:
+Doing it with TDD. 😄 🔥

-We'll see how far I take it lmao.

 ## Todo

-Overall made some good progress.
+Overall made some good progress. 🚀

-[x] Basic types.
+- [x] Basic types.
-[x] Handle nested objects and arrays.
+- [x] Handle nested objects and arrays.
-[x] Optional and nullable types.
+- [x] Optional and nullable types.
-[x] Enum Types
+- [x] Enum Types
-[x] Union Types
+- [x] Union Types
-[x] Literal strings
+- [x] Literal strings
-[x] Discriminated Union
+- [x] Discriminated Union

 ## Run it locally